-It is surely the designer's absolute masterstroke (or the masterstroke of mindless, emotionless, sexless chance) that survival depends on love.
+It is surely the designer's absolute masterstroke (or the masterstroke of mindless, emotionless, sexless chance) that our survival depends on love.
 Once single-cell reproduction had given way to sexual reproduction, there had to be a union of bodies, followed by a period of motherly devotion.
 Without these two phases, survival of the species would have been and still is impossible.
 Although sex is obviously not synonymous with love, there are many creatures that mate for life, and even if humans are not necessarily among them, nevertheless, the initial union of man and woman is generally a mixture of the physical and the emotional.

 The second phase, in which the mother (and one hopes, in the case of humans, the father too) nurtures, feeds, protects, teaches, etc., is one of absolute devotion.
 The baby is helpless.
 Without parental love, it must die.
 As far as we know, animals provide that love spontaneously.
 A lioness does not need to be taught how to give birth, how to suckle, etc. Humans do, or at least they do in societies that like to think of themselves as sophisticated.
 Parenting is a subject for study, for theory.
 We write books about it, we hold courses, we even change direction, as one fashionable expert gives way to another.
-This applies to all the activities that animals perform naturally, and it is symptomatic of the loss of animal spontaneity that makes us forget what we are.
+This applies to all the activities that animals perform naturally, and it is symptomatic of the loss of animal spontaneity that it makes us forget what we are.

 Lest the religious believer be carried away with the notion of love being evidence of the designer's beneficent nature, we need to redress the balance by mentioning another process without which we cannot survive - namely, eating.
 When life according to the atheist sprang spontaneously into existence, and spontaneously created its own reproductive system, it also originated an extraordinary process of fuelling.
 The complexities of the digestive system need not concern us here, though.
-In this context, we are considering the nature of man and other animals as a reflection of their possible designer, and eating is surely the very converse of the love we have just lauded.
+In this context, we are considering the nature of humans and other animals as a reflection of their possible designer, and eating is the very converse of the love we have just lauded.
 If the absorption of other matter is a scientific necessity (and we must face the fact that life requires energy, and energy requires fuel), why - even before the arrival of humans - did the designer not confine the concept of food to things without feelings?
 Drink too is essential to life, but it is probably safe to assume that water has no awareness, no sensitivity to pain.
-We have no evidence that grass, herbs and other forms of vegetation have feelings either.
-But other animals most certainly do.
+It is a moot point whether plants have feelings (though modern research continues to reveal aspects of their intelligence).
+But animals most certainly do.
 To make the survival of some animals dependent on their killing other animals seems cruel in the extreme.
 And totally unnecessary.